-A representation of the mine stratigraphy is presented in Fig. 5.3 (Clifford and Kelso, 2003).
-Mineralised intervals display variations in the shale/siltstone ratio (Waltho and Andrews, 1993), generally characterised as 1 to 10 m alternating beds.
-Sulphide rich layers occur prevalently as laminated bands within shale intervals, enriched in organic content.
+A representation of the mine stratigraphy is presented in Fig. 3 (Clifford and Kelso, 2003).
+Mineralised intervals display variations in the shale/ siltstone ratio (Waltho and Andrews, 1993), generally characterised as 1-10 m alternating beds.
+Sulphide-rich layers occur prevalently as laminated bands within shale intervals, enriched in organic content.
 These are separated by silty layers, only weakly mineralised or barren, and particularly enriched in sideritic cements.
 Siltstones are also characterised by an abundance of stylolites.
-We interpret these features as direct product of compaction induced pressure solution (e.g. McBride, 1989; Dewers and Ortoleva, 1990a), as they are broadly concordant with the stratigraphic layers, and also preserve organic seams, which were most likely accumulated as insoluble material during basin dewatering (Fig. 5.2e).
+We interpret these features as direct product of compaction-induced pressure solution (e.g. McBride, 1989; Dewers and Ortoleva, 1990a), as they are broadly concordant with the stratigraphic layers, and also preserve organic seams, which were most likely accumulated as insoluble material during basin dewatering (Fig. 2e).

-Fig. 5.2 Mineralised and barren host rocks from the Century sequence illustrate characteristic relationships between mineralisation and deformation related fabrics; all samples are shown younging upwards. (a) Example of hand specimen from mine stratigraphic unit 150 (Upper Ore Zone) showing the most common aspect of the mineralisation, with fine grained laminae of sphalerite (Sp), and pyrite (Py), including boudinage of a mudstone layer with localised parallel bedding dissolution seam (arrow), inferred to be a dewatering structure. (b) Example of contact interface between siltstone (Sts) and shalerich layer (Sh), unit 165; mineralised Sp laminae are developed exclusively in the shale-rich layer.
-Postsedimentary, low-angle, discordant galena veins intersect the shale layer. (c) Massive galena veins interpreted as local remobilisation of ore, unit 180.
-Pyrite is fine grained and occurs mostly in stratiform laminae. (d) Sketch of sample c illustrating the geometrical relationship existing between Py laminae (dashed lines) and recrystallised, coarse grained anhedral crystals of Py (arrow).
-This relationship is interpreted as evidence of cm-scale remobilisation, whereby the original pyrite layer is preserved, albeit modified, and the galena is introduced from a source outside the scale of the specimen. (e) Sample of stylolitic siltstone, unit 440; stylolites have a low degree of convolution and preserve carbon- and sulphide- rich seams, implying at least some carbon and sulphides predated compaction associated with these stylolites.
+Fig. 2.
+Mineralised and barren host rocks from Century sequence illustrate characteristic relationships between mineralization- and deformation-related fabrics; all samples are shown younging upwards. (a) Example of hand specimen from mine stratigraphic unit 150 (Upper Ore Zone) showing most common aspect of mineralisation, with fine-grained laminae of sphalerite (Sp), and pyrite (Py), including boudinage of a mudstone layer with localised parallel bedding dissolution seam (arrow), inferred to be a dewatering structure. (b) Example of contact interface between siltstone (Sts) and shale-rich layer (Sh), unit 165; mineralised Sp laminae are developed exclusively in shale-rich layer.
+Post-sedimentary, low-angle, discordant galena veins intersect shale layer. (c) Massive galena veins interpreted as local remobilisation of ore, unit 180.
+Pyrite is fine-grained and occurs mostly in stratiform laminae. (d) Sketch of sample c illustrating geometrical relationship existing between Py laminae (dashed lines) and recrystallised, coarse-grained anhedral crystals of Py (arrow).
+This relationship is interpreted as evidence of cm-scale remobilisation, whereby original pyrite layer is preserved, albeit modified, and galena is introduced from a source outside scale of specimen. (e) Sample of stylolitic siltstone, unit 440; stylolites have a low degree of convolution and preserve carbon- and sulphide-rich seams, implying at least some carbon and sulphides predated compaction associated with these stylolites.
 Most layers display differential compaction (arrow). (f) Breccia in laminated ore displaying replacement of Sp by Gn (galena) and Py, unit 410.
-Breccia clasts are supported within a matrix of Py that in some cases replaced mm-scale layers, preserved within the floating clasts (arrow).
-Pyrite replacement is interpreted as postdating the Sp and Gn laminae (Appendix D for specimens spatial location).
+Breccia clasts are supported within a matrix of Py that in some cases replaced mm-scale layers, preserved within floating clasts (arrow).
+Pyrite replacement is interpreted as post-dating Sp and Gn laminae.